 Ways to prevent car sickness for adults

-Just like kids, adults can suffer from motion sickness as well, and it gets way more troublesome when you have three little kids to look after who are just as prone to sickness as you.
-This calls for desperate measures, and here’s what helped in my case:
+Along with the kids health adults also need extra concentration for health.
+So here are the best tips to prevent car sickness during road trips for adults as well.
+While culinary trips, adults can suffer from motion sickness as well, and it gets way more troublesome when you have three little kids to look after who are just as prone to sickness as you.
+This calls for desperate measures, and here’s how to cure motion sickness permanently:

+So, what to eat to stop vomiting while travelling?
 While being careful of what your children are snacking on, you need to be equally conscientious of what you are eating.
 Do not take a heavy meal before starting a journey, no matter how tempting it seems.
-Here are some of the foods that you need to turn away from:
+Stick to your daily diet for a better journey.
+Here are some of the home remedies to avoid vomiting while travelling that you need to turn away from:

 Burgers, sandwiches, fries or any other fast food